Pelinrakennusryhma/Virtual-World-Backend/README.md

 ## Installing
 Clone repository to your computer.

-Install all dependencies `npm install`.
+Install all dependencies with `npm install`.

 Add `.env` file to root of the repository (same directory with `package.json`).